 The second meaning, a design agent as a category of AI tool, is the one that matters for product builders, developers, and creative teams trying to understand where AI-assisted design is actually going.
 That’s what we’re defining here: what it is, how it works, how it differs from tools you already know, and why the distinction matters if you’re building or evaluating creative software in 2026.

-First, What a Design Agent Is Not
+First, What an AI Design Agent Is Not

 An AI design agency.
 This is a services firm that uses AI tools in its creative process.
 It’s a completely different category - a service, not a tool - and it’s the most common result you’ll find when you search “design agent” right now.